SteveFortune/normalisation-adventures/Definitions/Predicates, Propositions and The Closed World Assumtion.md

 Here the relvar `user` represents the above predicate.
 Here are some propositions for the predicate:

-_This proposition is represented by the predicate, so is true and thus the data described is a user_
+_The predicate would return true for this proposition and thus the data described is a user_

 	There is a user with the first_name of 'Ben', last_name of 'Wood', email_address of 'ben.wood@doglet.com', has an age of 19 and has a telephone number of '01453 833527'.

-_This proposition is false because it is not represented by the predicate, and thus the data described is not a user_
+_This proposition is false because the predicate would return false for it, and thus the data described is not a user_

 	There is a user with the first_name of 'George', no last_name, no email_address and a telephone number of '1'.